19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Fatigue Points.md

 **Your Max FP is Equal to [Level](Level.md) + [Strength](../The%20Ability%20Scores/Strength.md) + [Dexterity](../The%20Ability%20Scores/Dexterity.md) + [Constitution](../The%20Ability%20Scores/Constitution.md)**

-*For FP, treat any negative ability scores as 0.*
+*When determining max FP, treat any negative ability scores as 0.*

 Fatigue Points (FP) are your pool of combat experience, skill, and endurance.
 When you take damage, you reduce any FP you have before you reduce your [Health Points](Health%20Points.md) (HP).